aashnatech2801/aashnatech2801/README.md

 ## Hi 👋 Here is somethings about me

 ##<!--
-**aashnatech2801/aashnatech2801** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on improving my skillset
-- 🌱 I’m currently learning full-stack web development
 - 👯 I’m basically on a quest right now.
 Looking for people who are patient enough to teach… and I promise I’m not just here to watch—I’ll actually try, mess up, ask questions, and try again (probably a lot).